Edison, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 30.69 square miles (79.49 km^{2}), including 30.06 square miles (77.86 km^{2}) of land and 0.63 square miles (1.63 km^{2}) of water (2.05%).

-Edison is on the east side of Raritan Valley (a line of communities in central New Jersey), along with Plainfield, and completely surrounds the borough of Metuchen, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.
+Edison is on the east side of Raritan Valley (a line of communities in central New Jersey), along with Plainfield, and surrounds the borough of Metuchen, making it part of 21 pairs of "doughnut towns" in the state, where one municipality surrounds another.
 The township borders the municipalities of East Brunswick, Highland Park, New Brunswick, Piscataway, Sayreville, South Plainfield and Woodbridge Township in Middlesex County; Clark, Plainfield and Scotch Plains in Union County.

 Edison has numerous sections and neighborhoods.
 Unincorporated communities, localities and place names located partially or completely within the township include Bonhamtown, Briarwood East, Camp Kilmer, Centerville, Clara Barton, Eggert Mills, Greensand, Haven Homes, Lahiere, Lincoln Park, Lindenau, Martins Landing, Menlo Park, Millville, New Dover, New Durham, Nixon, North Edison, Oak Tree, Phoenix, Potters, Pumptown, Raritan Arsenal, Raritan Manor, Sand Hills, Silver Lake, Stelton, Stephenville, Valentine, and Washington Park.

 Edison is about halfway between Midtown Manhattan, and New Jersey's capitol, Trenton, being about 27 mi from each.

 While the township's topography is mostly flat, there are some hillier areas, especially along the Perth Amboy Moraine, which forms an arc across the township, left by the southern limit of the Laurentide ice sheet.
 The highest point is on Grandview Avenue, which reaches a maximum elevation of about 220 ft.
-The lowest elevation in the township is on sea level on the Raritan River.
+The lowest elevation in the township is at sea level on the Raritan River.

 The Robinsons Branch of the Rahway River flows through Edison en route to the Robinson's Branch Reservoir.

 Climate

 Extreme temperatures in Edison have ranged from -17 F, recorded in February 1934, to 106 F, recorded in July 1936 and August 1949.

-According to the Köppen Climate Classification system, Edison has a humid subtropical climate (Cfa), with abundant rainfall throughout the year, although the late summer months tend to have more rain.
-Summers tend to be hot and humid with much rain and winters tend to be cool to cold, with snow being an annual occurrence, falling multiple times every winter.
+According to the Köppen Climate Classification system, Edison has a humid subtropical climate (Cfa), with abundant rainfall year-round, though late summer months tend to receive more rain.
+Summers tend to be hot and humid with frequent rain, and winters tend to be cool to cold, with snowfall an annual occurrence, falling multiple times each winter.